Symbolic Models for Retarded Jump-Diffusion Systems: Symbolic Models for RJDS

-In this section, we provide a finite (a.k.a. symbolic) abstraction for $ S_h(\Sigma_R) $ by quantizing input set $ \mathsf{U}$.
+In this subsection, we provide a finite (a.k.a. symbolic) abstraction for $ S_h(\ol\Sigma_R) $ by quantizing input set $ \mathsf{U}$.
 Let us consider tuple $ \ol\rho=(h,N,\zeta_s,\eta) $, where $ \eta>0 $ is a quantization parameter and the quantized input set is denoted by $ [\mathsf{U}]_\eta $ (cf. Notation in Subsection \ref{II1}).
-Now, we can define corresponding finite systems as
+Now, we can define the corresponding finite systems as